rumca-js/pi-wifi-access-point/README.md

 Parts:

   - The Wifi setup
  - The DHCP setup
  - SMB

 ## The Wifi

-configuration file: /etc/hostapd/hostapd.conf
+ - configuration file: /etc/hostapd/hostapd.conf
-This configuration:
+ - This configuration:
-SSID: 'test',
+ - SSID: 'test',
-password: 'PASSWORD'
+ - password: 'PASSWORD'
-country_code=PL
+ - country_code=PL

 ## The DHCP setup

-configuration file: /etc/dhcp/dhcpd.conf
+ - configuration file: /etc/dhcp/dhcpd.conf
-The computer acts as a server, has 192.168.20.1 IP.
+ - The computer acts as a server, has 192.168.20.1 IP.

 ## SMB

-Addtionally samba share could be created on the Linux workstation.

-Edit file /etc/samba/smb.conf and provide for "user":
+ - configuration file: /etc/samba/smb.conf

+Provide public storage to path

 ```
 [Shared]
 comment = Public storage
-path=/home/user/Shared
+path=/home/user_name/Shared
 read only=no
 browseable=Yes
 ```

-After wifi-connect you will be able to browse the directory.
+Create a samba user for the share.
+The user_name could be exactly the same as OS user, but the password can be different.
+This will allow us to use the user home folder

+sudo smbpasswd -a user_name

 # Troubleshooting